foudfou/sjail/t/README.md

-# Testing
+# Unit testing

-Testing must be done inside an isolated environment.
+Unit testing must be done inside an isolated environment.
 Easiest is to setup a FreeBSD vm with `vm-bhyve`.

 ## Usage